SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 The Gaia-X Credential that we received contains a DID reference to the DID document of the Gaia-X Notarization Service which in turn will reference a X.509 certificate chain of the Notarization Service that can be used to validate the signature of the Gaia-X Credential.
 Refer to the appendix section at the bottom of this blog post for a Python code snippet for validating the signature.

-In contrast to the figures above, the issuer is the GXDCH and the provider itself is just the holder of this Gaia-X Credential:
+In contrast to the figures above, the issuer is the GXDCH and the CSP itself is just the holder of this Gaia-X Credential:

 <figure class="figure mx-auto d-block" style="width:50%">
   <a href="{% asset "blog/gx-credentials/gx-lrn-credential-creation.png" @path %}">